NoxHarmonium/moussaka-client/README.md

 ```

 - You could also just use the npm module in node and use Browserify to build your node application for the browser.

+#### Log Level

+By passing in a logLevel option you can control the detail of the log messages.
+The log levels are as follows:

+- trace: 0
+- info: 1
+- warning: 2
+- error: 3
+- exception: 4

+For example, to see only messages that are errors or exceptions, you would pass { logLevel: 3 } to the MoussakaClient constructor.